-If you look back at some of the Elf on the Shelf antics through the years, you’ll see that our Elf have gotten into some of the things we had on hand.
+If you look back at some of the Elf on the Shelf antics through the years, you’ll see that our Elves often get into some things we had on hand.
 One year, they found a stash of bubble wrap and wrapped the tree.
-One year, we had a bunch of glass blocks left over from a home reno, and they trapped Elsa in them.
+One year, we had a bunch of glass blocks leftover from a home reno, and they trapped Elsa in them.
 A bunch of water balloons?
 Not safe around our Elf.
-The bathtub was full of them to create an Elf ball pit.
+The bathtub was full of them to create an Elf balloon ball pit.

 - Set your alarm.

 Such an easy thing to do.
 Set your recurring alarm for every evening at 10:30 p.m. or whatever time you know the kids are asleep and you have a regular reminder.
 Done and done.